Does the discount apply to all Part D drugs?

 Do the discounts mean it will take me longer to get out of the doughnut hole?

 Example : You go to the pharmacy to fill a 30-day prescription for a brand-name drug while in the doughnut hole.
 The full price of the drug is $100, plus a $2 dispensing fee.
-The manufacturer's discount is applied, bringing the price down to $50.
-You pay $50 plus the $2 dispensing fee.
+The manufacturer's 52.5 percent discount is applied, bringing the price down to $47.50.
+You pay this amount plus the $2 dispensing fee.
 The discount does not cover this fee.
 But the whole amount of $102 (the full price of the drug plus the dispensing fee) counts toward getting you out of the doughnut hole.

-However, the discount on generic drugs (7 percent in 2011) that is provided by the government does not count toward the doughnut hole limit.
+However, the discount on generic drugs that is provided by the government does not count toward the doughnut hole limit.

 Also remember that, as in all previous years, what you spend on drugs in the doughnut hole only counts toward the limit if you buy them through your plan and from a pharmacy in your plan's network, except in emergencies and a few other circumstances that Medicare allows.